How2CodeGood/cs4XX-EvolutionaryComputation/site/student-lectures/Evolutionary_Art/evolutionary_art.rst

 To address this issue, the way we would usually evaluate fitness is altered.

-* Some use strict rules that dont have any variance or mutation
+* Some use strict rules that don't have any variance or mutation
 * Others employ the help of human aid to handle fitness evaluation

 Evolutionary art GAs that let the computer handle fitness evaluation usually attempt to recreate an image.
 Fitness is evaluated based on how similar the recreation is to the original.

 It isn't far-fetched to imagine that evolutionary art and generative art as a whole will need to be regulated in the future to deal with issues of ownership, compensation, and human job security.
 That said, until that happens, people are free to try, experiment with, and utilize processes like these for whatever they please.

-Currently, the only restriction on computer generated art is the inability to copyright any work made by it.
+Currently, the only restriction on generative art is the inability to copyright any work made by it.